-Brussel sprouts with bacon onion and garlic is a delicious combination youʼll be happy to have as a meal!
+Brussel sprouts with bacon onion and garlic is a delicious combination.
 Anyone who thinks they don’t like brussel sprouts will be sure to change their mind after tasting these little beauties.

-Super quick to prepare and cook we hope that this little recipe will find it’s way onto your dinner plate.
-They’re extremely popular on holidays such as Christmas, Thanksgiving or Easter as a side dish.
+Super quick to prepare and cook, they’re extremely popular as a side dish for holidays such as Christmas, Thanksgiving, or Easter.
 These are so good you’ll find yourself making a big batch to eat on their own.

 Be careful not to overcook them as they will become soft and soggy just like overcooked cabbage.
 You still want a little crunch to the texture, but just cooked enough to be fork tender.
 Cooked in the pan they take on all that bacon, onion and garlic deliciousness.